rafal04577/LA_Burglary_Pattern_Analysis/README.md

 # LA Burglary Pattern Analysis

 This project explores patterns and trends in burglary-related crimes in Los Angeles using public crime data.
-The goal was to apply exploratory data analysis, visual storytelling, and classification models to support potential policy and policing insights.
+The goal was to apply exploratory data analysis, visual storytelling and classification models to support potential policy and policing insights.

 ## Key Objectives